-- To delete or change the information in a database exclusively for your personal benefit
+- Altering or deleting information in a database for personal benefit.

-- To rewrite the computer code of a bank in order to gain access to the identification of an account holder
+- Modifying computer code in a bank to access account holder identities.

-- To hack a computer to steal identification information, like credit card numbers or passwords
+- Unauthorized access to computers to steal identification information like credit card numbers or passwords.

-- Phishing schemes which trick unsuspecting individuals into inputting their credit card numbers on fake websites
+- Phishing schemes that deceive unsuspecting individuals into submitting their credit card numbers on fake websites.

 Abuse Act and Computer Fraud

-- Computers utilized for foreign and/or interstate commerce
+- Computers involved in foreign and/or interstate commerce

 - Bank computers